itmilos/itmilos/README.md

 ## Hi there 👋, I'm Miloš Rujević

-I am supporter of the [Angular Belgrade](https://twitter.com/angularbelgrade) group.
+📣 supporter of the [Angular Belgrade](https://twitter.com/angularbelgrade) group 📚 am currently learning German 🇩🇪 🇩🇪 🇩🇪
+👯 am looking to collaborate on exciting and challenging projects

 ### Talks